aleksispi/aleksispi.github.io/_pages/about.md

 **June 2021:** On June 10th, I successfully defended my doctoral thesis [_Reinforcement Learning for Active Visual Perception_](https://lup.lub.lu.se/search/publication/6065e35e-b97b-44b8-97b0-a04fe3862a13) (a video overview can be seen [here](https://youtu.be/sWZ9eRacpAg)).
 Looking forward to a summer break before starting as an ML researcher at [RISE](https://www.ri.se/en) in September!

-## Publications and preprints
-Please refer to [this page](https://aleksispi.github.io/publications/), and/or my [google scholar page](https://scholar.google.com/citations?user=paBGTgsAAAAJ&hl=en).

-## Selection of past and ongoing projects
-Please refer to [this page](https://aleksispi.github.io/projects/) for a selection of my past and ongoing projects.

 ## Past and ongoing doctoral supervision
 Below is a description of **past and ongoing doctoral student supervision.** Please see [this page](https://aleksispi.github.io/master-theses) for past and ongoing master thesis and internship supervision.